Cette page n'est pas encore disponible en français, sa traduction est en cours.

 Overview

-The integration must support all Datadog sites.
+The integration must support all Datadog sites

-The user must be able to choose between the different Datadog sites whenever applicable.
+Users must be able to choose between the different Datadog sites whenever applicable.
 See Getting Started with Datadog Sites for more information about site differences.

 Your Datadog site endpoint is http-intake.logs..

-Do not log Datadog API keys.
+Do not log Datadog API Keys

-Do not use Datadog application keys.
+Do not use Datadog Application Keys

 For information about becoming a Datadog Technology Partner, and gaining access to an integration development sandbox, read Build an Integration.